Get the Look: Cardi B's Grammys Beauty Breakdown - E! Online

 We independently selected these products because we love them, and we hope you do too.
 Shop with E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.

 Cardi B wasn't kidding when she said "my face bomb, ass tight" in her latest song "Up."
 To no one's surprise, the singer gave a jaw-dropping performance at the Grammy Awards yesterday that got us off the couch and dancing.
 While most were probably focused on her moves and incredible vocals, we couldn't get enough of her stunning makeup.
+And if you're wondering how to get Cardi's Grammys beauty look, celebrity makeup artist Erika La' Pearl shared all of the Pat McGrath Labs and Urban Skin Rx products she used for Cardi B's award-winning glam!

-And if you're wondering how to get Cardi's Grammys beauty look, celebrity makeup artist Erika La' Pearl shared all the Pat McGrath Labs products she used for Cardi B's award-winning glam!
+"I wanted to create a look that matched the sexy style of Cardi's performance outfit," the makeup artist explained.
+"The skincare regimen I used was perfect in creating a smooth canvas by revealing a glowing, hydrated and radiant complexion."

 Pat McGrath Labs Skin Fetish: Sublime Perfection Primer

-The first step was prepping Cardi's skin with the Sublime Perfection Primer.
+The first step to achieving her flawless makeup application, Erika prepped Cardi's skin with the Sublime Perfection Primer.

 Pat McGrath Labs Skin Fetish: Sublime Perfection Foundation